fablabbcn/smartcitizen-docs/docs/Guides/calibration/SCD30 CO2 sensor.md

 To stop the monitor, just press `Enter`.

 Secondly, feed the external reading into the sensor.
-The value needs to be between 400ppm and 2000ppm.
+The value **needs to be between 400ppm and 2000ppm**.
 For instance, for a value of 450ppm:

 ```
-control scd30 calfactor 450
+SCK > control scd30 calfactor 450
+SCD30 CO2: calfactor 450
+Forced Recalibration Factor: 450
 ```

-!!! warning "Reference value range"
-    The reference value needs to be between 400ppm and 2000ppm.

 After applying this value, ASC will be disabled automatically and readings will be inmediately corrected to the new value.

+!!! warning "Resetting the sensor"
+    Take into account that if you ask for the `calfactor` after setting it up:

+    ```
+    SCK > control scd30 calfactor
+    SCD30 CO2: calfactor
+    Forced Recalibration Factor: 450
+    ```

+    However, **if you reset the sensor**, it will return `400ppm`.
+The FRC will remain active with the set value, but it will only visible through the `autocal` check:

+    ```
+    SCK > control scd30 calfactor
+    SCD30 CO2: calfactor
+    Forced Recalibration Factor: 400
+    SCK > control scd30 autocal
+    SCD30 CO2: autocal
+    Auto Self Calibration: off
+    ```

 #### Temperature correction